CollabAR-Source/CollabAR-Code/README.md

 An example for training Gaussian noise expert:
    - Run the script as follows: python .\trainExpert.py prinstine.
    - The generated weights named "*pristine_expert.hdf5*" will be saved in a created folder named "*weights*".
-   - Uncommon the 113th line in the script.
+   - Uncomment the 113th line in the script.
    - Run the script as follows: python .\trainExpert.py GN.
    - The generated weights named "*Gaussian_noise_expert.hdf5*" will be saved in a created folder named "*weights*".